sendmail2krrish/_SelfLoader/README.md

 ## Benefits

-* No any software to use.
+* No need any software to use.
 It does run with PHP command.
 * Lightweight.
 * You don't need to include any class, if you are using it.
 * It will load all the PHP classes.
 No matter where you placed in your root folder.